 Since then he has not played with a vibration dampener in his strings.

-How does Roger Federer string his Racket?
+How did Roger Federer string his Racket?

 Roger strings his racket with Luxilon Alu Power Rough 16L in the crosses and Wilson Natural Gut in the mains with Wilson selling this combination as their Champions Choice.